A Village Called Edith Weston – Memories and Photographs - By Liz Tyler

 enders’ now comprising a large part of the population.

-Before all knowledge of old village life was lost, Liz Tyler, and other
+Before all knowledge of old village life was lost, Liz Tyler, and other Edithwestonians,

-Edithwestonians, got together and organised village reunions for descendants and
+got together and organised village reunions for descendants and those who had moved

-those who had moved away.
-These proved a great success, and the resulting
+away.
+These proved a great success, and the resulting accumulation of memories and

-accumulation of memories and old photographs gave rise to this book.
-It is a
+old photographs gave rise to this book.
+It is a wonderful collection of well produced

-the last eighty or so years.
-It could be a model of how to pull together disparate
+photographs, information and anecdotes from the last eighty or so years.
+It could be a

-information and record it for prosperity.
-However, it does lack an index and seems to
+However, it does lack an index and seems to flow sporadically from photograph to

-flow sporadically from photograph to text as the reader is drawn around the village,
+text as the reader is drawn around the village, and there are no chapters or headings

-and there are no chapters or headings to help the reader.
-But the overall result from
+to help the reader.
+But the overall result from this muddle works well in recording life

-efforts of the author and friends, much of this information would have been lost.
-A
+this information would have been lost.
+A commendable effort.

 Hilary Crowden